 As expected, a trailer with brakes is standard on this boat.
 A tandem axle trailer is offered as an option.

-Glastron offers power choices from either Mercury or Volvo Penta in power ranging from 220-hp to 300-hp, along with a choice of outdrives.
+Glastron offers power choices from either Mercury or Volvo Penta in power ranging from 200-hp to 300-hp, along with a choice of outdrives.

-Here’s something we haven’t seen since the ‘60s, pull switches instead of rockers or toggles.
+This is a classic style from the 1960s, pull switches instead of rockers or toggles.

 Roadster Style Gauges.

-A throwback to the ‘50s, these gauges have the look and feel of a classic ‘vette with metal collars that project out from the bottom.
+Similar to a 1950s style, these gauges have the look and feel of a classic ‘vette with metal collars that project out from the bottom.
 But unlike the Corvettes, these waterborne units have drain holes in the bottom of the collars.

 The "Super Stable Vee" (SSV) hull was developed and patented by Glastron in 1976.
 It has the characteristic of bringing together the stability and quick-planing characteristics of a tri-hull with the smooth ride of a deep-V hull.
 While we haven’t tested these GT models, we have tested other Glastron's with the SSV hull shape and can report that they are quick to get on plane with a minimum of bow rise.